Azure/azure-quickstart-templates/application-workloads/sap/sap-2-tier-s4hana-fully-activated-appliance/README.md

 ---
 # SAP NetWeaver 2-tier S/4HANA 2023 Fully Activated Appliance

 This template offers an alternative path to SAP Cloud Appliance Library (CAL) for quickly deploying a fully configured SAP S/4HANA 2023 system on Azure.
+This is useful if you prefer to have more flexibility and control over the deployment process.
 The template is intended for demonstration, training, and development purposes.

 # Prerequisites